breezy-codes/Time-Variants-Authority/Python-Scripts/Decryption-Script/README.md

 All files in `/home/tva/Documents/Important_TVA_Files` will be decrypted and restored to their original state.

-### Example Decryption Output

-Once the decryption is complete, files in the specified folder will be restored to their readable form, assuming the correct code word was provided.

 > For All Time Always. 🕰️🌐

 ```shell